-The following assumptions have been made during the Failure Modes, Effects, and Diagnostic Analysis of the 8712 EM.
+The following assumptions have been made during the Failure Modes, Effects, and Diagnostic Analysis of the 2140:SIS.

-- The worst-case assumption of a series system is made.
-Therefore, only a single component failure will fail the entire 8712 EM and propagation of failures is not relevant. - Failure rates are constant for the useful life period. - Any product component that cannot influence the safety function (feedback immune) is excluded.
-All components that are part of the safety function including those needed for normal operation are included in the analysis.

-- The stress levels are specified in the exida Profile used for the analysis are limited by the manufacturer's published ratings. - Practical fault insertion tests have been used when applicable to demonstrate the correctness of the FMEDA results. - The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation. - The application program in the logic solver is constructed in such a way that Fail High and Fail Low failures are detected regardless of the effect, safe or dangerous, on the safety function. - Materials are compatible with process conditions. - The device is installed and operated per manufacturer's instructions. - Soft Error Rates (SER) were considered for relative neutron flux of 4.5 corresponding to 1,600 meters above sea level. - External power supply failure rates are not included. - Worst-case internal fault detection time is 1 hour.
+- Only a single component failure will fail the entire 2140:SIS. - Failure rates are constant; wear-out mechanisms are not included. - Propagation of failures is not relevant. - All components that are not part of the safety function and cannot influence the safety function (feedback immune) are excluded. - Failures caused by operational errors are site specific and therefore are not included. - The stress levels are average for an industrial environment and can be compared to the exida Profile 2 with temperature limits within the manufacturer's rating.
+Other environmental characteristics are assumed to be within manufacturer's rating. - The HART protocol is only used for setup, calibration, and diagnostics purposes, not for safety critical operation. - The application program in the logic solver is constructed in such a way that Fail High and Fail Low failures are detected regardless of the effect, safe or dangerous, on the safety function. - Materials are compatible with process conditions. - The device is installed per manufacturer's instructions. - External power supply failure rates are not included. - Worst-case internal fault detection time is 1 hour.